-If $\beta$ is a simple multicurve which is not discbusting and without discbounding components then a \emph{discbusting $I$-bundle} in $\partial H-\beta$ is a simple closed curve $\gamma\subset \partial H-\beta$ with the following property.
-There is a surface $F$ with boundary $\partial F$ and there is a homeomorphism of an oriented $I$-bundle over $F$ onto $H$ which maps the boundary of $F$ onto $\gamma\cup\beta$.
-Note that $\partial F$ is not connected and $\gamma$ is \emph{not} discbusting.
+\begin{definition} An \emph{$I$-bundle generator} is an essential simple closed curve $\gamma\subset X$ with the following property.
+There is a compact surface $F$ with non-empty boundary $\partial F$, there is a boundary component $\alpha$ of $\partial F$, and there is an orientation preserving embedding $\Psi$ of the oriented $I$-bundle ${\cal J}(F)$ over $F$ into $M$ which maps $\alpha$ to $\gamma$ and which maps $F_\alpha$ onto the complement in $X$ of a tubular neighborhood of the boundary $\partial X$ of $X$. \end{definition} We call the surface $F$ the \emph{base} of the $I$-bundle generated by $\gamma$.
+Note that an $I$-bundle generator $\gamma$ is \emph{diskbusting}, i.e it intersects every disk in $M$ with boundary in $X$.

-An example can be obtained as follows.
-Let $F$ be an orientable surface of genus $k$ with two boundary components.
-The oriented $I$-bundle over $F$ is homeomorphic to a handlebody $H$ of genus $2k+1$.
-A boundary component $\beta$ of $F$ is not discbusting in $H$.
-The second boundary component of $F$ defines a discbusting $I$-bundle in $\partial H-\beta$.